oxylok/61-RedTeam/redteam_core/challenge_pool/ab_sniffer_v1/docs/testing_manual.md

 ### Step 4: Test Your Script

-- Run the following command to eslint test and run your script to get the score:
+- Run the following command to eslint test and run your script to get the score by simulating staging environment
+- You can see the logs in the first terminal where you ran the setup script

 ```bash
 bash ./redteam_core/miner/commits/ab_sniffer_v1/scripts/test-script.sh
 ```

-- Run the following command to test your script to test your script if it can detect seleniumdriverless:
+- Run the following command to test your script if it can detect driver specific bots:

 ```bash
 docker run --network=host \